2012 All-Ireland Senior Football Championship final: First half

 Donegal captain Michael Murphy scored a goal after 2 minutes and 25 seconds, having collected a high ball delivered by Karl Lacey.
 Championship Matters named it "Goal of the Championship".
 After 10 minutes, Patrick McBrearty's attempt at scoring a point struck the post and the ball fell to Mayo's Kevin Keane.
 He dropped it into the path of Colm McFadden, who took advantage of the error to score Donegal's second goal.
 McFadden was soon through on goal again, only for Mayo goalkeeper David Clarke to save on this occasion.
 Mayo scored their opening point, from a free, after 16 minutes.
 Colm McFadden scored 1–03 (6 points) for Donegal in the first half.

 Second half

 After Michael Murphy fisted a point with eight minutes remaining, only narrowly missing the Mayo goal, photographers surrounded Donegal manager Jim McGuinness and his assistant Rory Gallagher.
 Donegal led the entire game.
 As referee Maurice Deegan blew the final whistle, Karl Lacey caught the ball and threw it into the crowd.
-Mayo had lost their sixth consecutive All-Ireland Senior Football Championship Final, a run stretching back to 1989.
+Mayo had lost their sixth consecutive All-Ireland SFC final, a run stretching back to 1989.
 Mark McHugh ran to embrace his father Martin, who was on the sideline as a pundit for the BBC's television coverage.
 Martin burst into tears.
 The emotional moment became one of the iconic images of the victory.
 From Chicago to Dubai fans of the winning team celebrated.